richardvanthof/Extract-FX/payloads/manual.md

 </style>
 <ul >
 	<li class="faq-item" id="custom-container">
-    <b>How can I manually create a custom adjustmennt layer template? (resolution, framerate etc.)</b></br>
+    <b>How can I manually create an adjustmennt layer template with custom settings (resolution, framerate etc.)? </b></br>
-    Yes, manually create a new adjustment layer called <code>RSFX-container</code> at the root of your project with the specs of your choosing.
+    Create a new adjustment layer called <code>RSFX-container</code> at the root of your project with the specs of your choosing.
 Make sure to also delete or rename all other files using this name.
 	</li>
   <li class="faq-item">
     <b>The created adjustment layers overlap clips on the track above the source track.</b></br>
     Manually append a video track to the source track and run the program again.
 	</li>
 </ul>